gabidiac11/programare-avansata/PA_2/README.md

 #### - Assume S1 is a factory and S2, S3 are warehouses. ~✔️

- This is done via the single Problem class constructor using the last parameter (exemple above).
+ This is can be done via the single Problem class constructor, using the last parameters from the first exemple above.

 #### - Each class should have appropriate constructors, getters and setters. ~✔️